sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

     ![Service Keys](create-service-keys.png)

     - In the dialog, enter `doc-info-extraction-keys` as the name for your service keys.
-Leave empty the **Configuration Parameters (JSON)** box.
+Leave the **Configuration Parameters (JSON)** box empty.

     - Click **Save** to create the service keys.

         ![Create Service Key](create-service-key-name.png)

 You have successfully created service keys for your service instance.
 Make a local copy of the service keys.
-You will need the service keys values to create your `access_token` in [Get OAuth Access Token for Document Information Extraction Using a REST Client](cp-aibus-dox-rest-oauth-token).
+You will need the service keys values to create your `access_token` in the next tutorial: [Get OAuth Access Token for Document Information Extraction Using Any Web Browser](cp-aibus-dox-web-oauth-token).

 ![Service Key](service-key.png)

-[DONE]
+[VALIDATE_1]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 7: ](List your service instances)]